gngrki/Data_Analytics_Portfolio/README.md

 # 📊Data Analytics Portfolio – Kätly Ala

 Hi!
-I'm London-based aspiring Data Analyst with a background in operational management, market research, and multilingual content analysis.
+I'm a London-based aspiring Data Analyst with a background in operational management, market research, and multilingual content analysis.
 After 10 years in fast-paced managerial roles I transitioned into a data-focused path with recent completion of 168-hour Data Management & Analytics programme (BCS Digital Academy) and continous learning mindset.

 ## 📂This repository showcases projects where I apply: